CatalaLang/catala-book/src/2-1-basic-blocks.md

 A recap of the tutorial section with the full code that is expected to be in your `tutorial.catala_en` companion file is attached at the end of this page.

-Pease refer to it if you feel lost during the reading and want to have a vibes check of whether you are on track to complete your `tutorial.catala_en` file.
+Please refer to it if you feel lost during the reading and want to have a vibes check of whether you are on track to complete your `tutorial.catala_en` file.
 ~~~